 - Unvested PSUs are canceled upon termination of employment for any reason other than retirement, death, or disability.
 In the event the holder meets the definition of "retirement" under the "Rule of 75" (when the holder's age plus years of service equal at least 75) or the Rule of Age 60 (reaching age of 60 for grandfathered employees), the number of PSUs eligible for accelerated vesting will be prorated by the number of months employed during the 36-month performance period if the retirement (voluntary or involuntary) occurs within the first calendar year of the grant date; if retirement occurs after the first calendar year of the grant date, then the PSUs are fully vested.
-In the event of retirement under the Rule of 75 or reaching age of 60 with five years of service for new employees as of 2019 or employees who did not receive performance-based RSUs in 2018 (i.e., non-grandfathered), the number of PSUs eligible for accelerated vesting will be prorated by the number of the performance period based on actual performance results, even if the holder qualifies for early vesting. - RSUs are subject to retirement vesting under the rule of Age 60 or the Rule of 75, but not both.
+In the event of retirement under the Rule of 75 or reaching age of 60 with five years of service for new employees as of 2019 or employees who did not receive performancebased RSUs in 2018 (i.e., non-grandfathered), the number of PSUs eligible for accelerated vesting will be prorated by the number of months employed during the 36-month performance period.
+PSUs are not settled into shares of our common stock until after the end of the performance period based on actual performance results, even if the holder qualifies for early vesting. - RSUs are subject to retirement vesting under the rule of Age 60 or the Rule of 75, but not both.
 Upon retirement under the rule of Age 60, the holder receives one additional year of vesting for every five years of service.
 Upon retirement under the Rule of 75, the holder receives one additional year of vesting.
 Additional years of vesting means that any RSUs scheduled to vest within the number of years from the retirement date determined under the rule of Age 60 or Rule of 75 will be vested on the holder's retirement date. - Upon disability or death, all unvested RSUs become 100% vested, and unvested PSUs will become vested subject to actual performance.